When we first heard about the concept of cat litter alternatives, we were skeptical about their effectiveness compared to traditional options.

 We don’t need to go into how most pet products could either be DIY-ed or retrofitted out of other products you have at home for a lower cost.

-Plastic cat litter boxes often are flimsy and there are other plastic bins out there that are made sturdier and cheaper.
+Plastic cat litter boxes are often flimsy, and there are other plastic bins out there that are made sturdier and cheaper.

-Generally, we noticed our solutions to cat litter were often things we could repurpose or were found in huge amounts marketed as something else.
+Generally, we noticed our solutions to cat litter were often things we could repurpose or were found in huge amounts and marketed as something else.

 Health Reasons

-Some ingredients, like silica dust, in mass-market cat litter, can be harmful to you or your cat if they have allergies or respiratory issues.
+Some ingredients, like silica dust, in mass-market cat litter can be harmful to you or your cat if they have allergies or respiratory issues.

 Cheap litter brands also use fragrances and chemicals to cover bad odors, which can be harmful to your felines in the long run.